-- 6.1.
-All Initial Applicants are required to have completed the relevant UK Practice Module within the two years prior to their application (Paragraph 2.1.2 of the PC Scheme). - 6.2.
-Details of the UK Practice Modules can be obtained from the IFoA website. - 6.3.
-The following Practice Modules should be passed for each certificate type:
+- 6.1 All Initial Applicants are required to have completed the relevant UK Practice Module within the two years prior to their application (Paragraph 2.1.2 of the PC Scheme). - 6.2 Details of the UK Practice Modules can be obtained from the IFoA website. - 6.3 The following Practice Modules should be passed for each certificate type:

-Certificate type Practice Module Chief Actuary (Life), Chief Actuary (Life, Non- Life PM Directive) and With-Profits Actuary Chief Actuary (non-Life with Lloyd's), Chief General Insurance PM Actuary (non-Life without Lloyd's) and Lloyd's Syndicate Actuary Scheme Actuary and CDC Scheme Actuary Pensions PM
+Certificate type Practice Module Workshop Chief Actuary (Life) and Chief Actuary (Life, Non-Directive) Chief Actuary - Life Workshop Chief Actuary (non-Life with Lloyd's), Chief Actuary (non-Life without Lloyd's) and Lloyd's Syndicate Actuary Chief Actuary - non-Life Workshop Lloyd's Syndicate Actuary Lloyd's Syndicate Actuary Workshop Scheme Actuary and CDC Scheme Actuary Pensions Scheme Actuary Workshop With-Profits Actuary With-Profits Actuary Workshop

-6.4.
-Members who apply for an initial PC between 1 December 2022 and 31 May 2024 and have already completed the previous version of the relevant UKPM, or who were previously exempt from the requirement as they qualified pre-2005, can use their pass or exemption from the previous version of the UKPM to meet this criterion during the transition period.
+6.4 Members who apply for an initial PC between 1 December 2022 and 31 May 2024 and have already completed the previous version of the relevant UKPM, or who were previously exempt from the requirement as they qualified pre-2005, can use their pass or exemption from the previous version of the UKPM to meet this criterion during the transition period.